 - Major gift fundraising.
 Major gift fundraising likely makes up a large portion of your proceeds.
-If it doesn’t already, this is one area of your strategy you’ll want to put emphasis on improving.
+If it doesn’t already, this is one area of your strategy you’ll want to emphasize improving.

-- Donor-centered stewardship.
+- Donor-centric stewardship.
 Donor stewardship leads to better retention rates and better fundraising results down the line.
-This ties in well with your marketing strategy and ensuring you’re communicating regularly and effectively with donors.
+This ties in well with your marketing strategy and ensures you’re communicating regularly and effectively with donors.